xisentian/draft-mls-combiner/draft-mls-combiner.md

 # Protocol Execution

-The combiner protocol runs two MLS sessions in parallel, performing synchronizations from the PQ session to the traditional session [**TODO** and book-keeping operations (for fork resiliency?)].
-The mandatory synchronization operations exports state information from the PQ to the traditional session for group operations.
-This synchronization process is mandatory for adds and removals but is optional for updates to allow for flexibility.
-Due to the higher computational and output sizes of PQ KEM (and signature) operations, it may be desirable to issue PQ updates less frequently than the traditional updates.
-Thus, for the most part, both sessions may be treated as black-box interfaces so we only highlight operations requiring synchronizations in this document.
+The combiner protocol runs two MLS sessions in parallel synchronizing their group memberships.
+The two sessions are combined by exporting a secret from the post quantum session and importing it as a PSK in the traditional session.
+This combination process is mandatory for commits to adds and removals to maintain synchronization between the sessions but is optional for other commits (e.g. to allow for cheap traditional PCS key rotations).
+Due to the higher computational costs and output sizes of PQ KEM (and signature) operations, it may be desirable to issue PQ updates less frequently than the traditional updates.
+The combiner protocol design treats both sessions may be treated as black-box interfaces so we only highlight operations requiring synchronizations in this document.

-## Updates
+## Commit Flow
+[**TODO**: Full (pair of commits which are *combined* - do the PSK exporter dance) vs Partial (traditional only) commits, then talk about rules for proposals (adds/removes and then everything else)]

-Updates MAY be *PARTIAL* or *FULL*.
-For a PARTIAL update, only the traditional session's epoch is updated following the proposal-commit sequence from Section 12 of RFC9420.
-For a FULL update, an update is first applied to the PQ session and then an `exporter_secret` is derived from the PQ session.
+Commits to proposals MAY be *PARTIAL* or *FULL*.
+For a PARTIAL commit, only the traditional session's epoch is updated following the proposal-commit sequence from Section 12 of RFC9420.
+For a FULL commit, a commit is first applied to the PQ session and then an `exporter_secret` is derived from the PQ session.
 Then, the same sender updates its traditional session's group secret, injecting the PQ exporter_secret as a PSK into the key schedule, and commits the update with a PreSharedKey proposal (8.4, 8.5 RFC9420).
 Receivers process the PQ commit and the traditional commit to derive the new epochs in both sessions.

+[**TODO**: Change this to show full commits ]

                                                     Group
       A                   B                        Channel